emad-elsaid/go-server/README.md

 go run *.go
 ```

+## Deployment

+a Dockerfile is included and `docker-compose.yml` to run a database, server and backup script containers.

+- Edit variables in `db/deploy`
+- Edit `docker-compose.yml` file to change volumes paths
+- run `bin/deploy master user@server` to deploy master branch to server with ssh

-## Scripts
+## Backups

-- Deployment: a shell script in `db/deploy` can be used to deploy to your server. it needs `docker-compose`
-- Backup: a shell script in `db/backup` will run as a service on server to backup the database everyday
+a shell script in `bin/backup` will run as a service on server to backup the database everyday.

-- css compiler: a script in `db/css` will download bulma.io and fontawesome icons and compile them in one css file `public/style.css`
-- database operations: `bin/db` can be used to do database operations like migrating up/down, create, setup, seed. read it for more details
+## Database

+SQLX package is used and PQ package to connect to postgres database. the database URL is read from the environment.

+`bin/db` is a shell script that include basic commands needed to manage database migrations. similar to `rails db` tasks. (create, seed, setup, migrate, rollback, dump schema, load schema, create_migration, drop database, reset). a small ~150 LOC.

+If you don't need the database then remove:

+- `db` directory
+- `bin/db` file
+- `go generate` line from `common.go`
+- remove `sqlx` code from `common.go`

 ## Guidelines